NyllRE/nuxt-file-storage/README.md

 	for ( const file of files ) {
 		await storeFileLocally(
-			file.content, // the stringified version of the file 8,            // you can add a name for the file or length of Unique ID that will be automatically generated!
+			file, 		  // the file object
+			8,            // you can add a name for the file or length of Unique ID that will be automatically generated!
 			'/userFiles'  // the folder the file will be stored in )